EllyPirelly/project-portfolio/README.md

 ### Collaboration

-The filtering function for the blogpost overview page has been developped in collaboration with [@bermael](https://github.com/bermael)
+The filtering function for the blogpost overview page and the dark-light mode toggle has been developped in collaboration with [@bermael](https://github.com/bermael)

 ### How to run this?